jpjpjp/webex-jira-notifier/README.md

 Set the following environment varibles in a .env file if running locally or in your production environment:
 * TOKEN - the token that you got when you created your bot at https://developer.ciscospark.com/add-bot.html
 * PORT - the port where your app is running.
 This is typically needed when running locally with ngrok, and set automatically when running in a production environemnt.
-* EMAIL_ORG - the email domain that all your Jira users belong to, ie: "my-company.com"
+* DEFAULT_DOMAIN - the email domain that all your Jira users belong to, ie: "my-company.com".
+This is used to formulate a "best guess" at users email, when user lookup up a mentioned user fails.
 * MONGO_URI - the URI string to log into your Mongo Altas DB
 * MONGO_BOT_STORE - the name of the collection that your user info will be stored in
 * JIRA_URL - the URL of the jira system to monitor, ie:'https://jira.mycompany.com/jira'